 - E–Extremis: Cardiac arrest that needs resuscitation, mechanical life support and defibrillator.

-The onset of signs and symptoms can occur very quickly, so it is extremely important to call 911 or immediately go to the emergency room.
+The onset of signs and symptoms of cardiogenic shock can occur very quickly, so it is extremely important to call 911 or immediately go to the emergency room.
 Symptoms may include:

 - Chest pain that lasts for more than a few minutes or decreases and then returns